disc-in/UltimateApp/README.md

 yarn start
 ```

+### External dependencies

+The Disc In app relies on **Firebase** for sharing drills and plays.
+For this reason, each play gets a unique "**share identier**" whoch is a 10 characters long hexadecimal string.
+It makes sure plays and drills uploaded on Firebase do not override one another.
+It is different from the **id/uuid** plays and drills have locally, used to manage the redux store and make sure each action is applied to the right record.
+This is necessary because users may download the same drill several times, or reshare a drill they have downloaded, without impacting other instances of the drill.

 ## 👏 Contributing

 If you want to contribute to the projet, just pick up an issue from the [list](https://github.com/disc-in/UltimateApp/issues) and start fixing it.
 You can then open a pull-request so that your contribution can be merged into the main branch.